fooyin/fooyin/README.md

 Fooyin is a customisable music player for linux.

 Fooyin features a _layout editing mode_
-in which the entire user interface can be customised, starting from a blank state or a default layout.
+in which the entire user interface can be customised, starting from a blank state or a default layout. _FooScript_ takes this further by extending the customisation to individual widgets themselves.
-The engine backend is currently based on mpv, though this will change to ffmpeg at a later date, allowing for a wide range of visualisations to be built.

 <p align="center">
 <img src="data/images/editing.png" width="70%" style="vertical-align:middle">